ni/nilrt/README.txt

     $NIBB_ROOT/build/tmp_$DISTRO_$MACHINE/deploy/images/...

+The resulting image is the same image used as the base for software installation from NI's tools.
+An NI installation also adds several more packages of NI's own software.
+NI's additions include scripts and other software affecting login.
+To enable login without NI software, you will need to make a few more changes.
+Assuming you are in safe mode and the run mode filesystem is mounted at /mnt/userfs:

+1. Update the getty line in /mnt/userfs/etc/inittab to use ttyS0 instead of ttyPS0.
+(Zynq targets only.)

+2. Provide a password for an account to use to log in (for example, if you want to log in as root, "passwd -R /mnt/userfs root").

+3. If you are using a freshly formatted run mode, you'll need to install a kernel.
+See github.com/ni/linux for kernel source, or save an NI-built kernel by installing from NI's tools before applying your image, and put it into /boot.

 ** NOTE **
 Building packages through OpenEmbedded can use significant disk space, on the order of tens of gigabytes.
 If you are preparing a virtual machine